lkkandsyf/lkkandsyf.github.com/_posts/2016-3-30-template.md

 All the data objects available to you in the templates via Liquid are outlined in the **API Section** of Jekyll-Bootstrap.
 You can also read the original documentation here: <https://github.com/mojombo/jekyll/wiki/Template-Data>

-## Conclusion

-I hope this paints a clearer picture of what Jekyll is doing and why it works the way it does.
-As noted, our main programming constraint is the fact that our API is limited to what is accessible via Liquid and Liquid only.

-Jekyll-bootstrap is intended to provide helper methods and strategies aimed at making it more intuitive and easier to work with Jekyll =)

-**Thank you** for reading this far.

-## Next Steps

 Please take a look at [{{ site.categories.api.first.title }}]({{ BASE_PATH }}{{ site.categories.api.first.url }})
 or jump right into [Usage]({{ BASE_PATH }}{{ site.categories.usage.first.url }}) if you'd like.